site-deploys/thiagohersan.com/source/_posts/narrativas-hacia-el-futuro.md

 ![](/images/projects/narrativas-futuro/scan00.jpg)

-During workshops held in El Paso and Ciudad Juárez, we worked with different groups of people and talked about what kind of technologies played a role in their daily lives.
+During workshops held in El Paso and Ciudad Juárez, we worked with different groups of people and talked about what role technology played in their daily lives.
 We used the vague notion of "technology" to trace simple past-present-future narratives about different topics pertinent to the region, like, the militarization of the border, factory life-cycles, agriculture, water and other natural resources.

 ![](/images/projects/narrativas-futuro/scan02.jpg)